-- Paying any recall fines, repair costs or replacement fees.
-See the Borrowing Rules and Fees chart for more details.
+- Paying any replacement costs and fees charged by the lending library.
+See the Borrowing Rules chart for more details.

 The copyright law of the United States, Title 17, US Code, governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or reproduction is not to be “used for any purpose other than private study, scholarship or research.”
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of “fair use,” that user may be liable for copyright infringement.